 Panic attacks and panic disorder are treatable conditions and can be effectively treated with a variety of interventions including medication and psychological therapies.

 Medication is able to reduce or even fully suppress the symptoms of the panic disorder.
-In severe cases of panic disorder the pharmacological treatment “opens the door” for the psychotherapy.
+In severe cases of panic disorder the pharmacological approach to panic attack treatment “opens the door” for the psychotherapy.
 Patients “paralyzed” by severe panic attacks are too fragile and not accessible for psychotherapy.
 The medication works quickly reducing the symptoms within days being able to suppress completely the symptoms within few weeks.
-Despite of its effectiveness the medication will not resolve the problem.
-The state of the art treatment of panic disorder is the combination of medication (highly effective in short time) and the psychotherapy that addresses the underlying causes of panic disorder.
-According to author`s own clinical experience the symptoms of panic attacks can be fully suppressed in nearly all cases.
-Yet the suppression of the symptoms with medication doesn`t mean that the patient has been “cured”.
+Despite of its effectiveness this method of panic attack treatment will not resolve the problem.
+The state of the art treatment of panic disorder is the combination of medication (highly effective in short time) and psychotherapy that addresses the underlying causes of the panic disorder.
+According to author`s own clinical experience, the symptoms of panic attacks can be fully suppressed in nearly all cases.
+Yet, the suppression of the symptoms with medication doesn`t constitute a holistic approach to panic attack treatment, and as such the patient is not yet “cured.”
 A stable mental condition will protect him from the terror of panic attacks.
 The patient will be able maintain his private and professional performance winning time for the long lasting process of the psychotherapy.
-The psychotherapy is more effective in long term (more than one year) in compare with the pharmacological treatment.
+Psychotherapy is more effective in long term (more than one year) in comparison with the pharmacological treatment.

 The medication used for panic attacks and panic disorder includes:

-These anti-anxiety drugs act very quickly.
-Taking them during a panic attack provides rapid relief of symptoms in as little as ten or fifteen minutes.
-However, benzodiazepines should be used only for few weeks in the initial stage of the treatment.
-Benzodiazepines do not treat the source of the underlying fear but rather offer rapid onset relief from the immediate symptoms.
+These anti-anxiety drugs are standard treatment globally and in Dubai, and act very quickly.
+Taking them during a patient’s panic attack provides rapid relief of symptoms in as little as ten or fifteen minutes.
+However, benzodiazepines should be used only for few weeks in the initial stage of panic attack treatment.
+Benzodiazepines do not treat the source of the underlying fear triggering the individual’s panic attacks in Dubai and worldwide, but rather offer a rapid onset of relief from the immediate symptoms.

-This group of medication is used in treatment of depression but they are also very effective in treatment of panic disorder.
+This group of medication is used in treatment of depression, but they are also very effective in panic attack treatment.
 They do not work straightaway.
 It takes few weeks before their effect builds up and may take up to 8-12 weeks to work fully.
 There are several types of antidepressants.
 The proper choice of the medication and the psychotherapy technic is crucial for the effectiveness of the treatment.

 3.2.1 Behavioral therapy (exposure therapy)